Lateral Movement, Red Teaming

 Pass-the-Hash v/s Pass-the-Ticket

-The major difference between the Pass-the-Ticket and Pass-the-Hash attack is that the time for which the access can be acquired.
-In simple words, the Kerberos TGT tickets issues have an expiration time of 10 hours (This can be changed).
-In the case of the Pass-The-Hash, there is no expiration.
-The attack will work until the user doesn’t change their password.
+The major difference between the Pass-the-Ticket and Pass-the-Hash attacks lies in the duration for which access can be acquired.
+Specifically, Kerberos TGT tickets have an expiration time of 10 hours, although this setting can be modified.
+In contrast, the Pass-the-Hash attack remains effective indefinitely, as it only expires when the user changes their password.

 Extracting Tickets: Mimikatz